National University of Computer and Emerging Sciences: Chiniot-Faisalabad Campus

-The Faisalabad campus of the FAST National University is the fifth and newest addition to the university's network of campuses.
-It is located on 22 acres of land on the Faisalabad-Chiniot Road, approximately nine kilometers from the Faisalabad Motorway interchange.
+The Chiniot campus of the FAST National University is the fifth and newest addition to the university's network of campuses.
+It is located on 22 acres of land on the Faisalabad-Chiniot Road, approximately nine and a half kilometers from the Faisalabad Motorway interchange.

-The Faisalabad campus offers degree programs in Computer Science, Electrical Engineering, and Business Administration.
+The Chiniot campus offers degree programs in Computer Science, Electrical Engineering, and Business Administration.

+Multan Campus

+FAST National University, Multan Campus is located in the city of Multan, in the province of Punjab, Pakistan.
+The campus provides easy access to students from all over the region.

 Academic Profile

 FAST university offers undergraduate, post-graduate and doctoral programs in business and sciences, at their campuses.
-The availability of bachelor programs depend on the campuses.
+The availability of bachelor programs depends on the campuses.

 Undergraduate Studies

 The undergraduate courses are offered by university in different disciplines for bachelor's in sciences and business, leading to a bachelor's degree.

+In Pakistan, a bachelor's degree in computer science from FAST is highly regarded in the field of technology and is often considered equivalent in prestige to a MBBS degree from a reputable medical university in their respective fields.